-The most commonly used air quality models for regulatory applications generally fall into two categories: dispersion models and photochemical grid models.
+The most commonly used air quality models for regulatory applications generally fall into two categories: dispersion models and photochemical grid models (PGM).
 Dispersion models are typically used in the permitting process to estimate the concentration of pollutants at specified ground-level receptors surrounding an emissions source.
 Photochemical grid models are typically used in regulatory or policy assessments to simulate the impacts from all sources by estimating pollutant concentrations and deposition of both inert and chemically reactive pollutants over large spatial scales.
-This guidance document addresses dispersion modeling as a regulatory tool.
+A PGM may be used to model ozone and secondarily formed particulate matter for single-source applications.

 Owing to the intrinsic uncertainty of air quality modeling, a modeled prediction alone does not necessarily indicate a real-world pollution condition.
-However, a modeled prediction of an exceedance of a standard or guideline may indicate the possibility of potential real-world air quality violations.
+However, a modeled prediction of an exceedance of a standard or guideline may indicate the possibility of potential realworld air quality violations.
 The impacts of new sources that have not been constructed can only be determined through air quality modeling.
 Moreover, monitoring data normally are not sufficient as the sole basis for demonstrating the adequacy of emission limits for existing sources because of the limitations in the spatial and temporal coverage.
 Therefore, air quality models have become a critical analytical tool in air quality assessments.
 In particular, they are widely used as a basis to modify allowable emission rates, stack parameters, operating conditions, or to require state implementation plan review for criteria pollutants.